Britney: For the Record

 Britney: For the Record is a 2008 documentary television film about American singer Britney Spears, following her return to the recording industry after her much-publicized personal struggles.
 The film was shot in Beverly Hills and New York City during the third quarter of 2008; main shooting began on September 5, 2008, two days before Spears's appearance at the MTV Video Music Awards.
 It was directed by Phil Griffin.
 MTV, one of the two official distributors of the documentary, posted on their website the first promotional trailer on October 9, 2008.

-Britney: For the Record premiered on MTV on November 30, 2008 in the United States, two days after the release of her sixth studio album, Circus, for which the documentary served as a promotion tool.
+Britney: For the Record premiered on MTV on November 30, 2008 in the United States, two days before the release of her sixth studio album, Circus, for which the documentary served as a promotion tool.
 It received mixed reviews from critics, but was broadcast with high ratings and received positive reactions from fans.

 Synopsis

 Britney: For the Record reveals Spears' most intimate moments in the span of 60 days, from the beginning of her much publicized meltdown, until how she returned to the music spotlight.
 She also reflects on past decisions, saying "I'm a smart person...
 What the hell was I thinking?!"
 For the Record includes footage from her appearance at the 2008 MTV Video Music Awards, going into the recording studio, to the video shoots of her singles "Womanizer" and "Circus"—songs off her sixth studio album, Circus—to rehearsals, and press tours.
 Madonna also makes a special appearance and commentary.
 Spears talks about past relationships.
 She explains that going through her first break-up, with boyfriend Justin Timberlake, in the spotlight was no easy task for a teenage girl.
 She felt that all the publicity made it even more difficult and confusing for her to move on at such a young age and so she began to act out.
 Her break-up with husband and father of her two sons, Kevin Federline, was even worse she explains.
 This loss took an even greater toll on her and once again all the paparazzi attention did not help.